metal-stack/metalctl/docs/metalctl_vpn_key.md

       --ephemeral        create an ephemeral key (default true) -h, --help             help for key
-      --project string   project ID for which auth key should be created
+      --project string   project ID for which auth key should be created --reason string    a short description why access to the vpn is required
 ```

 ### Options inherited from parent commands